AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data security/Configure a whitelist or an ECS security group for an ApsaraDB for MongoDB instance.md

 ## Delete a whitelist or an ECS security group of a standalone instance, replica set instance, or sharded cluster instance

-1. Log on to the [ApsaraDB for MongoDB console](https://mongodb.console.aliyun.com/).

-2. In the upper-left corner of the page, select the resource group and the region of the target instance.

-3. In the left-side navigation pane, click **Replica Set Instances**, or **Sharded Cluster Instances** based on the instance type.

-4. Find the target instance and click its ID.

-5. Delete a whitelist or an ECS security group.
+1. Delete a whitelist or an ECS security group.

     To delete a whitelist, perform the following steps: